MaterializeInc/materialize/doc/user/content/ops/troubleshooting.md

 ---
-title: "Diagnosing Using SQL"
+title: "Troubleshooting"
-description: "Use the SQL Interface to troubleshoot performance issues."
+description: "Troubleshoot performance issues."
 menu:
   main:
     parent: operations
+aliases:
+  - diagnosing-using-sql
 ---

 You can use the queries below for spot debugging, but it may also be helpful to make them more permanent tools by creating them as views for `TAIL`ing or materialized views to read more efficiently.
 Note that the existence of these additional views may itself affect performance.

-### Are my sources loading data in a reasonable fashion?
+### How fast are my sources loading data?

 You can count the number of records accepted in a materialized source or view.
 Note that this makes less sense for a non-materialized source or view,